Bisexual chic: Origin of term

 In the United States, the 1920s was a decade of social experimentation, particularly with sex.
 This was heavily influenced by the writings of Sigmund Freud, who theorized that people would behave in any manner to satisfy sexual desire.
-With the well-publicized image that sexual acts were a part of lesbian women and relationships, sexual experimentation was widespread.
+With the well-publicized image of sexual acts as a part of lesbian relationships, sexual experimentation was widespread.
 Large cities that provided a nightlife were immensely popular, and women began to seek out sexual adventure.
 Bisexuality became chic, particularly in America's first gay neighborhoods.

 The phrase itself came into wide usage in the 1970s, on the tail end of the hippie movement, which extolled free love.
 During the glam rock and disco era, there was a media-generated fascination with bisexuality in the club scene and among musicians such as Elton John, David Bowie and Patti Smith; in fact, in 1980, Time magazine referred to Bowie's persona Ziggy Stardust as "the orange-haired founder of bisexual chic."
 At the same time, bisexual groups formed in several large US cities, heralding the birth of the modern bisexual civil rights and liberation movements.

-The phrase can be used to imply someone is only pretending to be bisexual because it’s fashionable at the moment.
+The phrase can be used to imply someone is only pretending to be bisexual because it's fashionable at the moment.
 Alternatively, it can be used to assert that someone is free of taboos, experimental, in touch with both masculine and feminine aspects of themselves, and therefore potentially a better lover or even a better person.

 Emergence

 Though the terminology is attributed to the 1970s, a bisexual trend occurred in the 1920s.
-In Vice Versa: Bisexuality and the Eroticism of Everyday Life, Marjorie Garber argues "the twenties has been linked to the popularization of Freud (or "Freudianism"), the advent of World War I, and a general predilection for the daring and unconventional: bobbed hair, short skirts, the rejection of Prohibition and Victorian strictures."
+In Vice Versa: Bisexuality and the Eroticism of Everyday Life, Marjorie Garber argues that "the twenties has been linked to the popularization of Freud (or "Freudianism"), the advent of World War I, and a general predilection for the daring and unconventional: bobbed hair, short skirts, the rejection of Prohibition and Victorian strictures."
 Examples of this include drag balls, and the success of artists such as Ernest Hemingway, D. H. Lawrence, Virginia Woolf, and Marlene Dietrich.
-Looking back from the 70s, writer Elaine Showalter accused Woolf and the Bloomsbury Group of bisexual chic when she warned Woolf and her friends of indulging "the fashion of bisexuality."
+Looking back from the 1970s, writer Elaine Showalter accused Woolf and the Bloomsbury Group of a form of bisexual chic when she criticized Woolf's recommendation of an androgynous stance rather than "feminist engagement" as being a "form of repression" and an indulging in "the fashion of bisexuality."